The Phantom of the Opera (1989 film): Home media

+Reception

 Box office

-The Phantom of the Opera opened theatrically on November 3, 1989, in 1,468 venues, ranking sixth at the domestic box office, with $2,050,000 in its first weekend.
+The Phantom of the Opera ranked sixth at the domestic box office, with $2,050,000 in its first weekend.
 The film closed three weeks later, having grossed $3,953,745.

-Critical reception
+Critical response

 The film received mixed to negative reviews from critics.
 Caryn James of The New York Times wrote, "This 'Phantom' is not lively enough to be kitschy, or original enough in its badness to be funny."
 Variety called the film "competent but flatly directed," adding that "Englund is his usual broad self.
 Yet gorehounds expecting a 'Freddy of the Opera' are bound to be disappointed, for the stabbings, stranglings and decapitations he executes lack suspense, surprise or innovation."
 Dave Kehr of the Chicago Tribune called it "a stern, lugubrious affair, almost completely devoid of the humor and invention that have made the 'Nightmare' films consistently watchable."
 Kim Newman of The Monthly Film Bulletin wrote that it "occasionally has a pleasant Hammer Films/Gothic feel," but that "Englund is buried under thick make-up even when trying to pass for normal and is unable to do much with the role."

 Tim Carman of The Houston Post gave the film three out of four stars, and wrote the movie was, "...a horror flick that is both graphically frightening and intellectually fascinating."

-The film holds a 33% 'Rotten' rating on review aggregate website Rotten Tomatoes, based on 12 reviews.